Matt52/bayesian-testing/README.md

 - `add_variant_data_agg` - adding aggregated variant data (this can be practical for large data, as the aggregation can be done on a database level)

+Both methods for adding data are allowing specification of prior distribution using default parameters (see details in respective docstrings).
+Default prior setup should be sufficient for most of the cases (e.g. in cases with unknown priors or large amounts of data).

 To get the results of the test, simply call method `evaluate`, or `probabs_of_being_best` for returning just the probabilities.